Yahoo has a new logo. Again!

 For the design team, the rebranding process meant identifying the strongest characteristics of the old Yahoo brand worth preserving.
 One early learning was that the name “Yahoo” actually had a strong brand presence all on its own.

-“The word Yahoo itself is already so its literally a transcription of a jubilant yodel!
+“The word Yahoo itself is already so it’s literally a transcription of a jubilant yodel.
 And we did something where we set it in the most boring typefaces we could think of,” says Bierut.
-“You started to discover this belt and suspenders effect: if you have a funny lively name maybe you write it in nice clear letters…as you’re pronouncing it in your head, it carries the joy you had before.”
+“You started to discover this belt-and-suspenders effect: If you have a funny, lively name, maybe you write it in nice clear letters . . . as you’re pronouncing it in your head, it carries the joy you had before.”

 Pentagram chose a more lively typeface, Centra No. 2 extra bold, that gives the double-Os in “Yahoo” a friendly, borderline anthropomorphic character.
 But it’s still formal enough to work on Yahoo’s finance channels, which are a large part of its business.

 The other strong, existing brand component that Pentagram preserved was the tilted exclamation point.
 All of the company’s brand iterations have kept that punctuation, and most used it in a “Y!” logo that serves as shorthand for the full wordmark.
 Pentagram did the same thing, but pushed the tilt to a greater angle than ever before, giving it sharp, parallelogram corners.
-In a bit of geometric symmetry, the perfectly-circular dot on the exclamation point is the same size as the internal counter (a.k.a. the donut hole) of the “A” and “Os” in the logo.
+In a bit of geometric symmetry, the perfectly circular dot on the exclamation point is the same size as the internal counter (aka the donut hole) of the “A” and “Os” in the logo.

-Even still, there’s just something about the way the dot of the exclamation point lines up in the full logo that feels…two pixels too far left?
+Even still, there’s just something about the way the dot of the exclamation point lines up in the full logo that feels . . . two pixels too far left?
 When I ask about this, Bierut responds with a laugh.
 “We think it’s in the right position,” he says, before later adding, “I don’t want to say this, but it’s not a conventional typography.”
 The challenge, as he explains it, was combining non-italic Roman lettering (the letters in “Yahoo”) with a Cyrillic, italic character (the exclamation point).
 “You discover it’s hard to make it quote unquote ‘right’ in a way,” says Bierut, who ultimately believes the way the dot lands does add “a playful dangliness of the original logo that refused to be tamed away.”

 And to those of us who still remember the old internet, well, it’s encouraging to see that a bit of its spirit still remains, if only in a bit of superfluous punctuation.